Ministry of External Affairs

 Academic and Youth Exchanges

-Regular academic exchanges were being held until the beginning of COVID-19 pandemic and the travel restrictions.
+- Regular academic exchanges were being held until the beginning of COVID-19 pandemic and the travel restrictions.
 Indian diaspora youth from Portugal have so far participated in the ‘Know India’ Programme(KIP) and in the ‘Know Goa’ Programme(KGP).
-This year, a young doctor from the Indo-Portuguese community was selected to take part in the 62nd Edition of KIP 2022 held in India from 01-21 November 2022 with Rajasthan as a partner state.
 Under the framework of the MoU in the field of Youth Exchange & Sports, a 10-member Indian youth delegation visited Portugal (Jan-Feb 2018) .
 Reciprocating the visit, a 10-member Portuguese youth delegation visited India (September, 2019).

 Indian community in Portugal